 Why am I unable to save a file on my computer?

-It can be frustrating when you're using a computer program, and can't save a the file that you're working on.
+It can be frustrating when you're using a computer program and can't save a file that you're creating or modifying.
 Let's look at some of the common reasons why you might not be able to save a file.

 You haven't made any changes yet

-Some programs will not give you the Save option until you make changes to the document you're working on.
+Some programs will not give you the Save option until you make changes to the document you have open.
 If you have a file open but the "Save" option is not available (if it is grayed out in the File Menu), this usually indicates that the file is unmodified, so saving it would have no effect.

 Solution: In the File Menu, try using the Save As… option to save a copy of the file as a new file name or to another folder.

 Every file on your computer can have special file attributes.
 One of these special attributes is Read-only.
 If a file has the read-only attribute, the operating system will try to prevent you from changing the file.

 For example, opening an e-mail attachment using some e-mail programs open the attachment as a read-only file.
 In a situation like this, if you make changes to the file, you will not be able to save them.

 Solution 1: Un-set the Read-only attribute on the file by following the steps below.

 - Locate your file in the File Explorer.